Rikhav21/Xyron/design.md

 Today I learnt a little bit more about onShape and got continued with the assembaly.
 Most of my time just was spent figuring out how to use the assembaly.
 ## Time
 3 hours and 30 minutes
+# Day three
+## Design
+Today I continued working on the cad, got the gantry mostly working, and got the x and y linear rods modeled.
+Now I have to continue working on the extruder head, and them continue with the z axis.
+## Time
+2 hours.